mtdxc/libp2p.specs/pubsub/gossipsub/episub.md

 ```

 In their analysis they fix `C_rand=1` and `C_near=5`, with their
-rationale being that a single random link is sufficient to connect the
+rationale基本原理 being that a single random link is sufficient to connect the
 overlay, at least in bimodal distributions, while overlays without any
 random links may fail to connect at all.
+Nonetheless尽管如此,
-Nonetheless, the random link
-parameter is directly related to the connectivity of the overlay.
-A
+the random link parameter is directly related to the connectivity of the overlay.
-higher `C_rand` ensures connectivity with high probability and fault
+A higher `C_rand` ensures connectivity with high probability and fault tolerance.
-tolerance.
-The fault-tolerance and connectivity properties
-of HyParView stem from the random overlay structure, so in order to
-preserve them and still optimize for proximity, we need to set
+The fault-tolerance and connectivity properties of HyParView stem from源于 the random overlay structure, so in order to preserve them and still optimize for proximity, we need to set
 ```
 C_rand = log(N)
 ```